Updated July 7, 2022.

 Millennials may be having kids, but that certainly doesn't mean they're giving up on their beloved pets!
 For these groups of renters, pets are often part of a packaged deal—and more and more renters have pets than ever before.

-Sure, we know as a property owner that the risks of damages from pets can seem a little daunting—but the rewards are worth it.
+Sure, we know as rental property owners that the risks of damages from pets can seem a little daunting—but the rewards are worth it.
 For one thing, you're more likely to find an excellent renter (faster) when you allow pets into your Baltimore rental property.
 For another, renters with pets tend to stay in a property longer than other rental groups.

 Once they've found a great home, these renters are reluctant to move and start the process of finding a pet-friendly property all over again.
 This can be your gain as a property owner when you open up your property to pets!